Are you at all confused about the difference between NZD and USD gold price (and silver price)?

 This is actually a common topic for people to get confused on, so Lisa need not think she is the first.

-Also there is no stupid questions around here!
+Also there are no stupid questions around here!
 Only those you don’t ask!
 So if you have a question, no matter how trivial you may think it is, please send it in.
 You can do so here on our contact page.

 We wrote a post on this very topic of USD gold prices some years ago which still holds true today:

 But to summarise the main point of the above article is that you should ignore the USD gold price that is commonly quoted in the 6 o’clock news or on the radio.

 If you are based in New Zealand and buying with NZ dollars then you should track the gold price in NZ dollars.